-Grass Whistle (Salmon Poetry, Ireland) received the 2014 Massachusetts Book Award for poetry.
+Grass Whistle (Salmon Poetry, Ireland) received the Massachusetts Book Award for poetry.
 How I Got Lost So Close to Home, won the New England/New York Award from Alice James.
 Individual poems are included in several anthologies and journals, including Barrow Street, Harvard Review, New England Review, Memorious, Orion, The Sun, Tin House and The Women’s Review of Books.
-I’ve been awarded two poetry fellowships from the Massachusetts Cultural Council and I’m the current poet laureate for the city of Northampton, MA.
+I’ve been awarded two poetry fellowships from the Massachusetts Cultural Council and I’m the former poet laureate for the city of Northampton, MA.

 While at the FCWSRC I started a blog, Pokey Mama, which you can read here, to explore the experience of trying to understand and integrate the experiences of mother and poet.
 I wrote Pokey Mama for me, but also for the many, many women out there struggling to wrap their minds around their reality as artist AND…

 Pokey Mama is for you, if that sounds like you.
 I hope it helps.